vic9112/gem5-exercises/slides/02-Using-gem5/01-stdlib.md

 - Any binary can use classic caches
 - Only one Ruby protocol per gem5 binary

-### In your codespaces, we have some pre-built binaries
+### In your codespaces

+From the previous `gem5-tutorial`, the following binaries are already built and available:

 - `gem5`: CHI (Fully configurable; based on Arm CHI)
 - `gem5-mesi`: MESI_Two_Level (Private L1s, Shared L2)

+### Build your own binary (optional)

+If you need GPU support, you must build the `gem5-vega` binary yourself using `scons`.

 - `gem5-vega`: GPU_VIPER (CPU: Private L1/L2 core pairs, shared L3; GPU: Private L1, shared L2)

 ---